MateoAtwi/MateoAtwi.github.io/index.md

 ## **Goals**
 ---
 <br>
+* Grow Boxy to the point where it is an industry leading modular construction company
 * Work in the space industry at a fast paced company
 * Give back to communities
 * Challenge myself in my work